Skip to code content (skip section selection)

 B. Understory tree species may be substituted for canopy trees.
 This includes trees required as part of overlay districts, site interior landscaping requirements, parking lot landscaping, street trees, and incompatibility buffers.

-C. High-quality, raised landscaping planters may be substituted for required plantings, at a rate to be determined by the Planning Director based on area of planters provided.
-Planters must match the existing streetscape materials and design palette if adjacent to a public right-of-way, or that of the primary structure.
+C. High-quality, raised landscaping planters may be substituted for required plantings provided that the planters match the existing streetscape materials and design palette if adjacent to a public right-of-way, or that of the primary structure.
 Plastic, vinyl, and similar low quality materials are prohibited.

 (6) Neighborhood character, appearance, and architectural design.